 - Check your bed every couple of weeks or so to see how well it is establishing.
 You should begin to see an extensive mat of white mycelium throughout your wood chip layers quite quickly

-- The timing from when you set up your bed until your first harvest and the success of the bed will depend on the species you cultivate and the microclimate of your site.
-Expect up to 9 – 12 months.
+- The timing from when you set up your bed until your first harvest and the success of the bed will depend on the species you cultivate, the substrate you use and the microclimate of your site.
+Expect up to 4 – 12 months.
 If you plant in the spring you may get a flush later that summer/fall.
 If you plant in late summer/fall, be prepared to not see the fruits of your labour until after a spring rain!
 Experiment and learn by planting a whole bunch of beds, some might not work, some will need more tending than others, and some will be fantastic!

-- To minimize frost damage, especially in the first year, cover the bed with a layer of cardboard, plastic sheeting or mulch (such as straw) after the first frost of the year
+- To minimize frost damage, especially in the first year, cover the bed with a layer of cardboard, plastic sheeting or mulch (such as straw) after the first frost of the year.
+If using plastic be sure to remove it early spring to allow the mycelium to breath, get water and reduce chances of mold growing under the sheeting.

 - Once established, your bed can thrive for years.
-You may just need to provide it with a little TLC every once and a while such as watering if you have a hot, dry spell and ‘feeding’ it fresh wood chips in the spring
+You may just need to provide it with a little TLC every once and a while such as watering if you have a hot, dry spell and ‘feeding’ it fresh wood chips/straw in the spring by layering substrate on top.

 - For those beds that produce very well, think about cutting out a piece of the bed (like out of a pie) and transplant it to a new location to establish a new bed.